Bionif92/Cursos-de-Programacion/Javascript.md

 Funtions can be everywhere in the script, the program will run them first

-Can not use variable as global if they are inside a funtion
+Can not use variable as global if they are inside a funtion.
+Whith`return`you can use the

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1ODQyOTE2MDUsMTkzOTIwMjc1LC02ND
+eyJoaXN0b3J5IjpbMTU3NDAwMTQ5OCwxOTM5MjAyNzUsLTY0ND
-Q0MjU3MDUsLTYwMDQ1MjgwNCw4ODY4NDU0MDldfQ==
+QyNTcwNSwtNjAwNDUyODA0LDg4Njg0NTQwOV19
 -->